Course Outline

 MODULE 3

-1. Individual analysis by each training participant of the last five successful and unsuccessful sales processes.
-Identifying key factors of success and failure to understand what led to wins and losses.
-At the conclusion stage, determining (through group work on the training forum) which behaviors and actions at different stages of the sales process have the greatest impact on success.
+- Individual analysis by each participant of the last five successful and unsuccessful sales processes.
+Identification of key success and failure factors to understand what contributed to wins and losses.
+Group discussions will determine which behaviors and actions at various stages of the sales process have the greatest impact on success.

-3. Exercise in selecting and presenting sales arguments (previously described in the value-added repository) that are appropriate to the client's issues and goals.
-Simulation of a conversation with a client - the introduction stage, highlighting previously earned benefits.
+- Exercise in selecting and presenting sales arguments (previously described in the value bank) tailored to the client’s problems and goals.
+Simulation of a conversation with a client to introduce these benefits.

 MODULE 4

-2. Developing responses to previously identified critical objections using an objection response model.
+- Development of responses to identified objections using a structured model.

 MODULE 5

-1. The art of constructive confrontation based on the model developed by Marshall Rosenberg using Nonviolent Communication (NVC).
-Constructive confrontation = building relationships.
+- The art of constructive confrontation, based on the model developed by Marshall Rosenberg using nonviolent communication (NVC).
+Constructive confrontation aims to build relationships.

-3. Simulations of conversations with clients using the learned model.
+- Simulation of client conversations using the learned model.

-4. The dynamics of emotional escalation model, which helps understand when to initiate a constructive confrontation so that emotions support the process.
+- Understanding the dynamics of emotional escalation and when to initiate a constructive confrontation to leverage emotions positively.

-5. Understanding how the dynamics of emotional escalation unfold in the constructive confrontation model, designed to solve problems or address issues rather than dealing with individuals.
+- Determining how the dynamics of emotional escalation influence the constructive confrontation model, which is designed to solve problems rather than target individuals.

 MODULE 6

-1. Practical discussion and application of persuasion laws.
+- Practical application and discussion of persuasion principles.

-2. Practical discussion of the six principles of influence described by Prof. Robert Cialdini, enabling participants to enhance their influence on customers.
+- Examination of the six rules of influence as described by Professor Robert Cialdini, to enhance participants' ability to influence customers.

 MODULE 7

-5. The language of taking responsibility versus the language of blame and transferring responsibility.
+- Language of responsibility versus language of blame and deflection.

-7. The language of a successful person - model assumptions and linguistic structures.
+- The language of a successful individual: principles and linguistic structures.

-8. The language of respect that facilitates dialogue and understanding.
+- Respectful language that facilitates dialogue and understanding.

 MODULE 8

-3. Karpman's drama triangle - understanding the psychology and advanced linguistic structures to defend against manipulation, exit from triangle games, and achieve agreement.
+- Karpman's drama triangle: Understanding the psychology and advanced linguistic structures to avoid manipulation, exit from negative patterns, and reach agreements.

 MODULE 9

-Outcome-Based Thinking Model – Focusing on desired results in negotiations with contractors.
-Practical training in influencing and communicating during negotiations.
+Outcome-Based Thinking Model – Focusing on desired results to guide influence and communication during negotiations with contractors.
+Practical training in influencing and communicating effectively in negotiations.

-Practical application of the Outcome-Based Thinking model.
-Each participant will individually describe their goals, i.e., what they want to achieve, persuade or dissuade a (selected) contractor, and what information or arguments are needed.
-They will also determine actions, behaviors, and language to achieve the intended result.
+Each participant will individually describe their intended outcomes, including what they want to achieve, persuade, or dissuade a selected contractor, the information or arguments needed, actions to take, and behaviors to exhibit to achieve the desired results.

 MODULE 10

-2. Will learn the ABCD model of emotions from Rational Behavior Therapy, aiding in managing emotions, beliefs, and behaviors in given situations.
+- Learn the ABCD model of emotions from Rational Behavior Therapy to manage emotions, beliefs, and behaviors in various situations.

-4. Will understand the five principles of healthy thinking, a model derived from Rational Behavior Therapy, providing a reliable diagnostic tool to evaluate whether beliefs are beneficial and support goal achievement.
+- Learn the five principles of healthy thinking from Rational Behavior Therapy to diagnose whether their beliefs are beneficial and supportive of goal achievement.

-5. Will convert identified negative beliefs into supportive ones in a selected difficult business situation.
+- Convert identified negative beliefs into supportive ones in a selected challenging business situation.

 Requirements